 Objectives

 To supply the required quality and quantity of water to all customers as required by legislation and to Council’s minimum level of service.
-The design of the water network must ensure an acceptable water supply for each property, including fire flows, by providing a service connection from the watermain to each property.
+The design of the water network must ensure an acceptable water supply for each property, including fire flows, and system head losses, by providing a service connection from the watermain to each property.
 Designers must consider the hydraulic adequacy of the network including the specified levels of service, water quality and impact on the existing network.

 The water network must meet the minimum design life requirements of 100 years taking into account structural strength, design loadings, soil conditions and water conditions (internal and external corrosion).
 The water network must be cost efficient over its design life while accounting for environmental and community impacts through integrated three waters management and water conservation.